garrandall/popular-music-data/tracks/going-bad-meek-mill-drake.md

 She said, "Oh, you rich rich?" ("You rich rich") Bitch, I graduated, call me "Big Fish" (Ballin')
 I got Lori Harvey on my wish list (That's Lori)
-That's the only thing I want for Christmas (True story, ooh) I been had my way out here, yeah, know that's facts (Facts) You ain't livin' that shit you say, yeah, we know that's cap (That's cap) You ain't got to ask me when you see me, know I'm strapped (Brrt) DC, OVO, we back again, we goin' plat' (Ooh, ooh)
+That's the only thing I want for Christmas (True story, oh) I been had my way out here, yeah, know that's facts (Facts) You ain't livin' that shit you say, yeah, we know that's cap (That's cap) You ain't got to ask me when you see me, know I'm strapped (Brrt) DC, OVO, we back again, we goin' plat' (Oh, oh)

 It's just a lil' 10-piece for her